This is to let you know that, as part of the on-going maintenance and improvement of the highway network,

 We are going to use a product called ‘Micro-Asphalt’ to improve the road surface.
 Micro-Asphalt is quick to apply, which means less disruption to road users, residents, local businesses and the emergency services.
 It is a cost-effective way of prolonging the life expectancy of the road before any major repair works are required.
 It also benefits from having a low carbon footprint.

 Micro-asphalt is applied cold, in fluid form directly onto the existing road, in two 8mm thick layers, that seal the surface to prevent water penetration, restore texture and improve skid resistance.
-Depending on weather and atmospheric conditions, both the first and second layer may be rolled to remove the moisture content within new surface.
-This is not always the case and will depend on site requirements, as we want the stones to remain proud of the bitumen whilst it cures to give texture to the new surface; this influences skid resistance and durability.
+The first layer is rolled in order to achieve a compact surface on which to lay the top layer.
+The top layer can be rolled depending on the site requirements, but this is not always the case as we want the stones to remain proud of the bitumen whilst it cures to give texture to the new surface; this influences skid resistance and durability.
 Generally, the embedment of the stone on the top surface is aided by the movement of vehicles, which are much lighter.

 The finished surface will look quite coarse, uneven and rough immediately after laying, but will improve over time via normal traffic use, as the material beds in.
 The laying process may result in the fluid splashing slightly up the kerb face; this is normal and will weather with time.